cnoork/MClimate_Vicki_HomeAssistant_connector/README.md

 For connection with mqtt frm TTN you can use "mqtts://eu1.cloud.thethings.network" or "mqtt://eu1.cloud.thethings.network" as address and for user "\<your application name\>@ttn" and the password is a generated API key from TTN.

 ![image](https://github.com/cnoork/MClimate_Vicki_HomeAssistant_connector/assets/17862084/d11eefb5-414a-40cb-b67c-4cd35b47f823)

+All functions with multiple outputs is the first one for debug with all input and output info.